PoetriHeriningtyas/solution/README.md

 ## Run the code
 - build docker image `docker image build -t dkatalis-solution .`
 - run image with volume mounting `docker run -v <path on host>:<path in container> <image>`.
 This allows for direct access to the host file system inside of the container and for container processes to write directly to the host file system.
 For example `docker run -v c:\Users\user\Documents\Github\solution:/solution dkatalis-solution`
+- if you got error, it's probably from the timestamp converter `Visualization.py` line 139.
+Remove the 1000 division.
+I applied 1000 division to avoid timestamp error in Windows where I built the solution.

 ## Solution explanation